Watch the video or read the steps below:

 How to find the mean of the probability distribution : Overview

 Finding the mean of a probability distribution is easy in probability and statistics — if you know how.
-This how to will guide you through a few simple steps necessary to find the mean. of the probability distribution or binomial distribution, You’ll often find these types of questions in textbook chapters on binomial probability distribution.
+This how to will guide you through a few simple steps necessary to find the mean of the probability distribution or binomial distribution.
+You’ll often find these types of questions in textbook chapters on binomial probability distribution.
 The binomial distribution is just a simple trial where there are two outcomes: success or failure.
+For example, if you are counting how many times you draw an Ace from a deck of cards, you could assign “Success” to “Drawing an Ace” and “Failure” to drawing any other card.
 You can find the mean of the probability distribution by creating a probability table.

 - Step 1: Convert all the percentages to decimal probabilities.
 For example:

 2% = .02

 1% = .01